devuri/wp-env-config/README.md

 ```
 This should be above the comment `/* That's all, stop editing!
 Happy publishing. */`
 Thats it, you're done!
+> Here is the basic app that implements this package: https://github.com/devuri/wp-env-app

 #### Developer Admin Account.